 Few other components are used to determine the interface – SATA, mSATA, M.2, or PCIe & provide features like OP aka Over-provisioning.

-With the help of Stellar’s specialized RAID recovery tool, one can expertly recover the data from an SSD RAID array.
+With the help of Stellar’s specialized RAID Data Recovery software, one can expertly recover the data from an SSD RAID array.
 It has an intuitive user-friendly GUI where you simply add RAID parameters after connecting RAID SSDs and then recover the data with a few clicks.
-A step-by-step explanation on how to recover data from SSD RAID array using the

 Step 1: SSD RAID Parameters